raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 * Edit the fstab file and the following as a new line (replace `UUID=123456`) at the end
   `$ sudo nano /etc/fstab`
   `UUID=123456 /mnt/hdd ext4 noexec,defaults 0 0`

-#### Option 2: Use existing hard disk with NTFS
-If you want to use your existing hard disk that already contains the bitcoin mainnet blockchain, you can simply mount it as is:

-* Identify the partition and note the UUID at the left (eg. “12345678”) and verify the FSTYPE (should be “ntfs”)
-  `$ sudo lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL `
-  `$ sudo apt-get install ntfs-3g`

-* Open the file “/etc/fstab” in the Nano text editor and add the following line, but use the “UUID” noted above, save and exit
-  `$ sudo nano /etc/fstab`
-  `UUID=12345678 /mnt/hdd ntfs defaults,auto,umask=002,gid=bitcoin,users,rw 0 0`

-Please note that we mounted using `umask=002,gid=bitcoin`, which gives only the user “bitcoin” write access.
-User “admin” can only read and must use `sudo` when writing to the disk.

-#### Option 3: Use existing hard disk with HFS+ (macOS)
-If you have the bitcoin mainnet blockchain on a macOS machine you can place it on a hard disk formatted as HFS+ and mount on your Raspberry Pi.
-NOTE: the hfsplus driver is not included as part of the Raspian Stretch Lite disk image; you must have used the [Raspbian Stretch With Desktop](https://www.raspberrypi.org/downloads/raspbian/) disk image.

-* Identify the partition and note the UUID at the left (eg. “12345678”) and verify the FSTYPE (should be hfsplus)
-  `$ sudo lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL `

-* Open the file “/etc/fstab” in the Nano text editor and add the following line, but use the “UUID” noted above, save and exit
-  `$ sudo nano /etc/fstab`
-  `UUID=12345678       /mnt/hdd        hfsplus force,rw,auto,umask=002,gid=bitcoin,users       0       0`

-Please note that we mounted using `umask=002,gid=bitcoin`, which gives only the user “bitcoin” write access.
-User “admin” can only read and must use `sudo` when writing to the disk.

-#### Continue for all options
-The following steps are valid regardless of the chosen option above.

 * Create the directory to add the hard disk and set the correct owner
   `$ sudo mkdir /mnt/hdd`